jrgolz/github.io/index.md

 If I have time to build from here, I want to:
 1. Instead of hunting down a unique dataset, use an existing one to save a lot of headaches
-2. Build a more sophisticated databock
+2. Build a more sophisticated datablock
+3. Try Regex so I could include blue spruces and several other tree types
-3. Try a learning rate finder
+4. Try a learning rate finder
-4. Use multi-label clasification to create a more helpful model that somebody might really want to use
+5. Use multi-label clasification to create a more helpful model that somebody might really want to use

+Here is what is holding me back:
+1. I don't know what path does.
+It feels like I should know by know but I don't.
+    a.
+Is it the path where to get urls online or is it the local path where things are on my drive?
+    b.
+Things worked when I repolicated ^path = untar_data^, but not when I used get_image_files from my local storage on Jupyter notebook.
+    c.
+Am I supposed to use ^path = untar_data...^ to pull image urls from inaturalist?
+2. I don't know what the pre-requisites actions are for using regex.
+I tried to get it to work, but couldnt figure it out.